CyVerse-learning-materials/discovery_environment_guide/step6.rst

 1. Open the **Analyses** view by clicking on the |Analyses_icon| in the left sidebar.

-2. Select one or more analyses you wish to share with another user(s); then click the Share button |share icon| in the upper right corner of the page
+2. Select one or more analyses you wish to share with another user(s); then click the Share button |share icon| in the upper right corner of the page.

 3. In the Sharing dialog that opens, ensure that the analyses you wish to share are shown under Resources.